brandonyph/Text-Mining-With-R/README.md

 Before you start 1.
-Set up the folder and file system with pdf in Postive and Negative
+Set up the folder and file system with pdf in Positive and Negative

-Chapters 1. set up the path for both positive and negative folder 2.
-Set up all keywords 3.
-Create a Word Count matrix of correct dimensions 4.
+Chapters 1. set up the path for both positive and negative folder
+2. Set up all keywords
+3. Create a Word Count matrix of correct dimensions
-Loop through all pdf files and count the keywords of each files one by one 5.
-Export the word Count as data frame 6.
-Using SVM for classification 7.
-Using Neural Network for classification 8.
-Using Logistic regression for classification 9.
-Test model on new data
+4. Loop through all pdf files and count the keywords of each files one by one
+5. Export the word Count as data frame
+6. Using SVM for classification
+7. Using Neural Network for classification
+8. Using Logistic regression for classification
+9. Test model on new data

 # Setup Work Directory and List down all Pdf in the folder as a list object